 But others, such as Maulana Karenga, professor of black studies at Cal State Long Beach and creator of the pan-African holiday, Kwanzaa, feel strongly that the ritual should come from within the African culture.
 "There are literally hundreds of rites of passage for young black men around the country," he wrote in an e-mail exchange.

 Karenga, whose Organization Us created Majando, a rite of passage model used by various churches and institutions across the United States, favors rituals that don't deal with real or imagined pathology but rather address the ancient motive of transforming boys into men.
+"When it is your turn to take responsibility for the world, do good for the world.
+Speak truth, do justice, be kind and do not do evil," quoting the sacred text, the Odu Ifa, containing ancestral wisdom.

 We welcome your feedback.